 The law prohibits all forms of forced or compulsory labor.
 In May the government enacted the Prevention of Trafficking in Persons Bill 2014, which prohibits all forms of forced labor, including specifically prohibiting the sale or trafficking of children for exploitive labor.
-The law establishes penalties of 25 years'

-imprisonment and/or a fine of \$500,000 XCD (\$185,000) for forced labor, or \$1 million XCD (\$370,000) for child trafficking, including forced child labor.
+The law establishes penalties of 25 years' imprisonment, a fine of \$500,000 Eastern Caribbean Dollars (XCD) (\$185,000), or both for forced labor, or one million XCD (\$370,000) for child trafficking, including forced child labor.
+The government effectively enforced the law.
+Six labor inspectors performed inspections according to a predetermined schedule.

-The government effectively enforced the law; however, there was no specific information available on the amount of resources or number of inspections.
 There were no reports that forced labor occurred during the year.